-Attention deficit hyperactivity disorder (ADHD) is a mental disorder that most often occurs in children.
-Symptoms of ADHD include trouble concentrating, paying attention, staying organized, and remembering details.
+Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental disorder that most often occurs in children, but can also be diagnosed in adulthood.
+Symptoms of ADHD include:

-- The average age of ADHD diagnosis is 7 years old.
+average ageof ADHD diagnosis is 7 years old.

 - ADHD isn’t just a childhood disorder.
-Today, about 4 percent of American adults over the age of 18 deal with ADHD on a daily basis.
+About 4 percent of American adults over the age of 18 deal with ADHD on a daily basis.

-There are demographic factors that impact the risks of being diagnosed with ADHD.
-Children living in households where English is the main language are more than four times as likely to be diagnosed as children living in households where English is the second language.
-And children living in households that make less than two times the federal poverty level have a higher risk than children from higher-income households.
+There are demographic factors that impact the likelihood of being diagnosed with ADHD.
+Children living in households where English is the main language are

 - Latinos: 5.5%